EDTformer: An Efficient Decoder Transformer for Visual Place Recognition: Introduction

 Moreover, as vision foundation models \cite{dinov2,yuan2021florence,radford2021CLIP} have demonstrated a remarkable ability for feature extraction, recent VPR studies tend to use a pre-trained foundation model, e.g., DINOv2 \cite{dinov2}, as the backbone to extract deep features from the input place images.
 AnyLoc \cite{anyloc} first applied DINOv2 for VPR without any fine-tuning, making it difficult to fully unleash the capability of DINOv2 for VPR.
-Then some research \cite{BoQ,SALAD} began to enhance the performance of DINOv2 in VPR through only fine-tuning the last few encoder blocks of DINOv2.
+Then some research (e.g., BoQ \cite{BoQ} and SALAD \cite{SALAD}) began to enhance the performance of DINOv2 in VPR through only fine-tuning the last few encoder blocks of DINOv2.
 Unfortunately, this process is accompanied by a large number of trainable parameters.
-Meanwhile, CricaVPR \cite{cricavpr} and SelaVPR \cite{selavpr} attempted to apply parameter efficient transfer learning (PETL) methods \cite{adapter,adapterformer,Convadapter} to adapt DINOv2 for VPR.
-Specifically, they froze DINOv2 and inserted some additional trainable adapters into each encoder block.
-However, this approach is efficient only in terms of parameters, not in training time and memory usage, as the gradient computation for the trainable parameters still requires backpropagation through the pre-trained backbone, as shown in Fig. \ref{fig:LoPA} (b).
+Concurrently, CricaVPR \cite{cricavpr} and SelaVPR \cite{selavpr} attempted to apply parameter-efficient transfer learning (PETL) methods \cite{adapter,adapterformer,Convadapter} to adapt DINOv2 to the VPR task.
+Specifically, they froze DINOv2 and inserted additional trainable adapters into each encoder block.
+However, this approach is efficient only in terms of parameters, not in training time and memory usage, as the gradient computation for the trainable parameters still requires backpropagation through (nearly the entire) pre-trained backbone \cite{lst,2024LoSA,Diao2023UniPT}, as shown in Fig. \ref{fig:LoPA} (b).
 This motivates us to develop a method that can fully strengthen the performance of vision foundation models in the VPR task in a memory- and parameter-efficient way.